 Compassionate guidance on managing a loved one’s Estate or receiving an inheritance.

 If you’ve recently lost someone, the taxation of their estate and the process of selling or distributing estate assets is probably the last thing on your mind.
-We can help you navigate this difficult time and help you to avoid any unnecessary tax consequences.
+Our efficient and compassionate tax accountants can help you navigate this difficult time and help you to avoid any unnecessary tax consequences.

 There hasn’t been an inheritance or ‘death tax’ in Australia since the late seventies, but there are a number of other tax considerations when you receive an inheritance.
-Superannuation and capital gains tax are particularly complex areas.
-We are experts in these areas of taxation, and we’ll help you with empathy and compassion.
+Superannuation and capital gains tax are particularly complex and preparing a deceased estate tax return can be difficult.
+We are experts in all areas of estate taxation, and our tax accountants will help you with empathy and compassion.

 Talk to our estate taxation specialists today.

 How we can help:

 - Facilitate the process with the ATO when someone passes